-Majestic SEO has had a bit of a delayed spring clean!
+Majestic has had a bit of a delayed spring clean!
 We have rolled out:

 - Redirection Status Codes

 - Improved ability to Download ALL your back links

 - Better clarification when your reports are out of date